Master of Hydrogeology (coursework or coursework and dissertation)

 All units have a value of six points unless otherwise stated.

-Students who have not completed a bachelor's degree that includes subject matter relating to Hydrogeology or equivalent as recognised by the Faculty must complete relevant conversion units up to the value of 24 points from this group, as advised by the Faculty:
+Students who have not completed tertiary units that are deemed equivalent to the conversion units for the course must complete relevant conversion units up to the value of 24 points from this group, as advised by the Faculty:

 |S2||GEOS4403||Introduction to Basin Analysis|